KOBIC-Dev/closha/README.md

 * Integrated Workflow Management: Offers curated analysis pipelines and customizable workflows to meet diverse research needs.
 * Multi-Platform Support: Available for Linux, Windows, and Mac OSX, with installers that do not require administrator privileges.

+## Manual
+You can download the Closha 2.0 manual for detailed instructions on how to install, configure, and use the software.
+The manual provides comprehensive guidance on utilizing all features of Closha 2.0, including setting up workflows, registering custom scripts, and leveraging advanced tools for genomic analysis.

+Download the Closha2.0 Manual: [Closha 2.0 Manual (PDF)](https://github.com/user-attachments/files/16503699/CLOSHA2.0_manual.pdf)

 ## Tutorial
 Please consult the [tutorial](https://kobic.re.kr/closha2/howtouse) for a detailed step-by-step guide on how to use Closha 2.0.